EdVieira/MyDataTable/README.md

 # MyDataTable
-MyDataTable is a JavaScript library to easily print tables.
+MyDataTable is a JavaScript library for easily print tables.